Pinky-Cat/kubinashi-recollection-tailoring-theater/Readme.md

-A set of experiments of
+Adds a door next to Doremy Sweet that leads to the world of Tailoring Theater where the custom levels can be accessed.
+Mod is WIP.

-To add the patch, use DeltaPatcher.exe, and place the data.win of version 1.02C of Kubinashi Recollection This patch will work with on version 1.02C of Kubinashi Recollection.
+To apply the mod, use DeltaPatcher.exe and patch the data.win of version 1.02c of Kubinashi Recollection with the Tailoring Theater.xdelta file.